ddelange/pycuda/README.md

 ## Usage

-For example, you may build the `jupyter notebook`.
+For example, you may build a jupyter notebook server with Tensorflow pre-installed.
 Just create a Dockerfile with the following content:

 ```Dockerfile